Luke Carman: Other activities and awards

 He is a casual academic at Western Sydney University's Writing And Society Research Centre.
 In 2014, the Sydney Morning Herald named him the Best Young Novelist.
 One of his stories, "Liverpool Boys", is used in the SBS podcast series entitled True Stories, which showcases what SBS calls "Australia’s best emerging and early-career writers."
 He has published in HEAT, Westside and the Cultural Studies Review.

-Intimate Antipathies, a collection of his essays was published in July 2019 by Giramondo, while a further collection, An Ordinary Ecstacy, was published in 2022.
+Intimate Antipathies, a collection of his essays was published in July 2019 by Giramondo, while a further collection, An Ordinary Ecstasy, was published in 2022.

 Essay on Melbourne's literary scene

 In 2016, Carman's essay on the Melbourne literary scene attracted international attention.
 An article in The Guardian stated what while "Australian creative industries are in crisis...[,] Luke Carman’s galvanising and venomous essay has started the wrong conversation" with his essay, a "jeremiad against the Melbourne literary scene that was published in the journal Meanjin.
 Carman's essay criticizes "arts administrators at creative institutions – journals, festivals, funding bodies and hubs", who he states are "anti-artists".
 Ben Eltham states that top arts administrators may earn higher salaries than the poorly-paid writers.
 At the journal Overland, Emmett Stinson stated that the "response [to the essay] has been overwhelmingly negative"; however, he stated that for "...all of its hyperbolic rhetoric, the essay is a call for a limited form of underclass literary revolt – and the studied refusal of a creeping professionalisation" in the writing world.